isakovaad/NLP-Projects/README.md

 # NLP Projects Repository

-A comprehensive collection of Natural Language Processing (NLP) projects demonstrating various text classification techniques, from binary to multi-label classification, using real-world datasets.
+A comprehensive collection of Natural Language Processing (NLP) projects demonstrating various text classification techniques, from binary to multi-label classification, using real-world datasets

 ## Table of Contents
 - [Overview](#overview)